jsinger67/parol/docs/Tutorial.md

 Pair((String, Box<JsonGrammarItem>)),
 ```

-Note, that we need to box the value item, because otherwise Rust would not know the size if it at compile time.
+Note, that we need to box the value item, because otherwise Rust would not know the size of it at compile time.

 And we adjust the `Display` implementation: